nicholasbay/SC1015-Mini-Project/README.md

 - Ayman

 ## Problem Definition
-To predict whehter a student will drop out based on a combination of the following variables:
+To predict whether a student will drop out based on a combination of the following variables:
 1. whether they are paying their tuition fees timely ("Tuition fees up to date")
 2. whether they are a scholarship holder ("Scholarship holder")
 3. their gender ("Gender")